Junliang-Zhou/CS526/README.md

 Return the best result: The final result is the longest alternating increasing sequence found.

 How to run the code: Firstly we need to put this python file and all input files in the same folder.
 Then I use "cd" to change the path of terminal to that folder.
 I put longest_seq1.txt in the code as the first input file.
-When I want to run other files like longest_seq2 or longest_seq3, just change 1 to 2 or 3 in the code.
+When I want to run other files like longest_seq2, just change 1 to 2 in the code.

+My code can run 1 and 2 correctly but wrong for the rest of input files.
+Sorry.

 # MID-TERM – 4 Problems